 Energy-efficient regulations for new buildings form part of the deliverables of South Africa’s National Energy Strategy to strengthen standards and regulations for energy efficiency.

 The energy-efficient regulations apply to residential and commercial buildings, places of learning and worship, certain medical clinics and other categories of building.

 The regulations make it compulsory for all new buildings to be designed and constructed to a standard that makes it possible for the user to minimise the energy required to meet the functional requirements.
 This will save energy significantly, which will relieve pressure on the electricity supply grid.

-In addition to temperature regulations, all buildings will also have to be fitted with renewable-energy water-heating systems such as solar systems, which also have to comply with South African national standards.
+In addition to temperature regulations, all buildings will also have to be fitted with renewable-energy water-heating systems such as solar systems, which also have to comply with South African national standard.

 Southern African Power Pool (SAPP)

 The SAPP was created with the primary aim to provide reliable and economical electricity supply to the consumers of each of the SAPP members, consistent with the reasonable use of natural resources and the effect on the environment.

 The SAPP allows the free trading of electricity between Southern African Development Community member countries, providing South Africa with access to the vast hydro- power potential in the countries to the north, notably the significant potential in the Congo River (Inga Falls).

 - iGas is the official state agency for the development of the hydrocarbon gas industry in southern Africa.